vikashplus/robohive/README.md

 ```
 $ python utils/visualize_env.py --env_name hammer-v0
 ```
+**FAQ:**
-**NOTE:** If the visualization results in a GLFW error, this is because `mujoco-py` does not see some graphics drivers correctly.
+1. If the visualization results in a GLFW error, this is because `mujoco-py` does not see some graphics drivers correctly.
 This can usually be fixed by explicitly loading the correct drivers before running the python script.
 See [this page](https://github.com/aravindr93/mjrl/tree/master/setup#known-issues) for details.
+2. If FFmpeg isn't found then run `conda install FFmpeg`

 # modules
 *mj_envs* contains a variety of environements, which are organized as modules.
 Each module is a collection of loosely related environements.
 Following modules are provided at the moment with plans to improve the diversity of the collection.